top of page

 Malt Whiskey: Primarily Scotch, Irish whiskey, Japanese Whisky.

-This is a whiskey made primarily or entirely from malted barely and (usually) distilled in pot stills.
-If it is 100% malted barley it is called a single malt, the most famous example being single malt scotch.
-A notable variation on this style is Irish whiskey's unique Pot Still style, which is made with both malted and unmalted barley.
-Outside of North American, Malt whiskey is the most common style of whiskey made in every whiskey-making region in the world.
+Includes primarily Scotch, Irish whiskey, and Japanese Whisky.
+This type is made primarily or entirely from malted barley and is usually distilled in pot stills.
+When it is 100% malted barley, it is known as a single malt, with single malt scotch being the most famous example.
+A notable variation is Irish whiskey's unique Pot Still style, which includes both malted and unmalted barley.
+Outside of North America, malt whiskey is the most common style produced in every whiskey-making region worldwide.

 Grain Whiskey: American Whiskey (bourbon, rye, etc.), Canadian Whisky, whiskey for blending